ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 - Developer
 - Release Year

-The target variable is total game sales, which was log-transformed to reduce the effect of extreme values and the strong right-skewness of the original sales distribution.
+The variable in question is total game sales, and in order to reduce the impact of the extreme values and the marked right skew of the original sales distribution it was subjected to a log transformation.

 ---

 ## Dataset

-The dataset contains information about video games, including their platform, genre, publisher, developer, release date, and sales.
+The information in the dataset relates to video games, listing their platform, genre, publisher, developer, release date, and sales.

 The target variable used in this project is: